Skip to main content

-helix-py is a Python library for interacting with helix-db, a powerful graph-vector database written in Rust.
-It provides both a simple query interface and a PyTorch-like front-end for defining and executing custom graph queries and vector-based operations.
-This makes it well-suited for use cases such as similarity search, knowledge graph construction, and machine learning pipelines.
+Use the helix-py Python SDK to interact with HelixDB, a high-performance graph-vector database.
+The SDK provides a simple query interface and PyTorch-like API for defining custom graph queries and vector operations, making it ideal for similarity search, knowledge graphs, and machine learning pipelines.

 uv add helix-py